IBMStreams/streamsx.documentation/docs/4.1/cybersecurity/cybersecurity-getting-started.markdown

 By default, the sample applications will use the PacketFileSource operator (found in the com.ibm.streamsx.network toolkit) to read sample PCAP files packaged with the toolkit.
 However, this operator can easily be replaced with the PacketLiveSource operator, which allows for ingesting and parsing live data.

-The three introductory sample projects are:

- - DomainProfilingSample
- - HostProfilingSample
- - PredictiveBlacklistingSample

 ### Download/Build/Run
 The following steps can be taken to download, compile and run the cybersecurity samples: